 The Borough entered into a lease agreement for the rental of office space for the Post Office in March, 1987 for an initial term of 20 years.
 The lease is automatically renewable with 4 five year options.
-Rental income for this property was \$16,333 for the year ended December 31, 2017.
+Rental income for this property was \$16,333 for the year ended December 31, 2018.

 The Borough also leases a portion of the Municipal Center.
 The lease was assumed in the purchase of the building.
-Payments were made to the Borough in the amount of \$42,219 for the year ended December 31, 2017.
+Rental income to the Borough was \$42,219 for the year ended December 31, 2018.